 Do you have to do any research for your books?

 We’ve all heard the adage “write what you know.”
 It sounds like great advice, but so far I haven’t taken it.
 Instead, I’ve tackled topics that were new to me and required extensive research.
 For Honk If You Hate Me, I spent time with tattoo artists and fans at conventions and in private tattoo parlors.
 For Big Mouth, I researched eating disorders and followed a season of competitive eating that ended with another record-breaking performance by Takeru “Tsunami” Kobayashi, a tiny man who keeps surpassing his own milestones.
 He’s the guy who ate fifty-three and three-quarters hot dogs and buns in twelve minutes.
 I also spent a lot of time in ice cream shops and my grocery store’s candy aisle.
-In fact, I gained seven pounds “researching” my second book!
-Maybe my third novel should be about gym rats.
+In fact, I gained seven pounds “researching” Big Mouth.

 What sparked the idea for Honk If You Hate Me?